DFE-Digital/register-early-career-teachers/.github/ISSUE_TEMPLATE/onboarding-ticket.md

 Make sure to schedule in:
 - [ ] Meeting  with ECF Support team and ask them to take you through how Zendesk support works
 - [ ] Intro chats with everyone on the team
 - [ ] A demo of Manage training for early career teachers for schools
-- [ ] A demo of Manage training for early career teachers for schools
 - [ ] A demo of the check data services for delivery partners and appropriate bodies
 - [ ] A walkthrough of the TRA's appropriate body portal and why induction data is important to ECF 2.0